FilterFL: Knowledge Filtering-based Data-Free Backdoor Defense for Federated Learning: Experiments

-We compared our defense approach with seven state-of-the-art baselines on four well-known datasets (i.e., MNIST, CIFAR-10, CIFAR-100, and GTSRB) with both IID and three non-IID scenarios with $\alpha=0.1$, $0.5$, and $1.0$, respectively.
+We compared FilterFL with the ten baselines on five well-known datasets (i.e., MNIST, CIFAR-10, CIFAR-100, GTSRB, and Tiny-ImageNet, respectively) within one IID and three non-IID scenarios (i.e., $\alpha=0.1$, $0.5$, and $1.0$, respectively).
+Due to space limitations, please refer to Table~\ref{table: complete} in the Supplementary Material for complete performance comparisons.

-{\bf Effectiveness on Different Datasets $\ \ $} Table~\ref{table:datasets} presents the Main task Accuracy (MA) and Attack Success Rate (ASR) of our approach and seven baselines on MNIST, CIFAR-10, CIFAR-100, and GTSRB datasets with $\alpha=0.5$.
-From Table~\ref{table:datasets}, we can observe that our approach can achieve both the lowest ASR and best MA on MNIST and CIFAR-10 datasets.
-On CIFAR-100 dataset, our approach achieves the best MA and the second lowest ASR.
-Our ASR is only higher than that of Krum by $0.1\%$, but our MA is significantly higher than that of Krum by $8.68\%$.
-On the GTSRB dataset, our approach stands out with the lowest ASR among all the baselines.
-However, our MA falls slightly below the highest MA achieved by Trimmed Mean, with a difference of $0.24\%$.
-When considering the overall performance, it is worth noting that MKrum, RLR, and Trimmed Mean may have slightly higher MAs.
-Nonetheless, these methods exhibit significantly poorer ASR results, with values exceeding $91\%$, whereas our approach maintains an impressive ASR of only $0.14\%$.
-Moreover, we can observe that the majority of the baselines can achieve a good performance on MNIST, but on complex datasets, i.e., CIFAR-10, CIFAR-100, and GTSRB, all the baselines exhibit catastrophic performance.
-Compared with all the baselines, our approach can achieve a competitive MA while ensuring superior ASR performance on all the datasets.
+{\bf Performance on Different Datasets.} Table~\ref{table: datasets} compares the Main task Accuracy (MA) and Attack Success Rate (ASR) between our approach and the ten baselines on MNIST, CIFAR-10, CIFAR-100, GTSRB, and Tiny-ImageNet datasets within a non-IID scenario ($\alpha=0.5$), respectively.
+From this table, we can observe that our approach can achieve the lowest ASR and the best MA on the MNIST, CIFAR-10, and Tiny-ImageNet datasets, respectively.
+For CIFAR-100, FilterFL can achieve the best MA and the third-lowest ASR.
+In this case, although Krum and FedREDefense outperform FilterFL by $0.01\%$ and $0.04\%$ in terms of ASR, respectively, FilterFL can achieve much better MA (i.e., by $8.68\%$ and $2.97\%$, respectively) than Krum and FedREDefense.
+For GTSRB, FilterFL stood out with the lowest ASR among all baselines.
+Note that in this case, although the MA of FilterFL is slightly lower ($0.25\%$) than the best MA obtained by Trimmed-Mean, FilterFL significantly outperforms Trimmed-Mean by $91.45\%$ in terms of ASR.
+Moreover, we can observe that most baselines perform well on MNIST but exhibit unsatisfactory performance on the other datasets, where the samples are images with three channels.
+In summary, compared with the SOTA defenses, our approach can minimize ASR while achieving competitive MA for different datasets.